My three bunnies are free range. I enjoy sharing the story of why they started living outdoors and how it works for us.

 You could try attaching a food dispenser in a way that you do not have to invade the space to feed.
 Also I have found that in the spring and summer, when there is plenty of grass growing, I barely need to feed them.
 I still provide pellets in a number of ways.
 If they hop up to me, I hand feed or pour some feed on the ground in front of them.
-Sometimes I toss some pellets around on the ground inside the fenced area to encourage them to come back to "home base".
+Sometimes I toss some pellets around on the ground inside the fenced area to encourage them to come back to "home base."

 I have found that "home base" is best established by initial caging or fencing for the first month or two.
 Babies that grow up on the ground and have never been caged tend to stray further from home, increasing their chances of being eaten or lost to the unknown.
 Although it does depend on the personality of each bunny.
 Some of my buns that were never caged are still in eyesight 90% of the time, though they do not approach me to be fed.
-I do believe having multiple buns (at least 2) also increases their desire to hang around.
+I do believe having multiple buns (at least two) also increases their desire to hang around.

-Buns Gone Wild
+Bunnies Gone Wild

 The bunnies seemed to enjoy getting to know each other and the other animals.
 I learned some interesting things about bunny behavior.
 Here are some things you may not know.

-5. Female rabbits can have babies every 28 days.
+- Female rabbits can have babies every 28 days.
 They can get pregnant on the same day they give birth.
 When a rabbit starts pulling out her fur, or running around with leaves or hay in her mouth, it means she is trying to make a nest for her babies.
 Babies can be born underground and not be seen for weeks.

-- I live on a large farm at the end of a dead end road.
+- I live on a large farm at the end of a dead-end road.
 I do not have a public road or a neighbor in sight.
 I do not have the danger of a hungry neighboring dog.

 - My own dogs are extremely passive and have been trained to leave rabbits alone.
 Once I caught my cat chasing a bunny and yelled out loudly to break it up.
 So far, it hasn't happened again.

 - One of my dogs is a self-trained guard dog.
 During the night, he barks at nosy visitors, and chases them away.
 He has no idea he is keeping rabbits from becoming tasty treats, he is only doing his dogly duty.

 - Rabbits are naturally afraid.
 They know to run and hide when they hear a hawk.
 I have allowed them to find refuge in certain areas like the rarely-used barbeque pit out back.
 Do not shut them off to areas they choose for hide-outs.

 - I do not use any pesticides or chemicals on my property that could be harmful to animals.

 I understand that not everyone has these perfect circumstances for letting pet buns run wild.
 But I do think it could be considered more often, with some adjustments to the environment.
 If your yard is not protected, consider a fenced-in area with a top and buried sides.
-Remember that free-ranging bunnies is not typical because rabbits are prey animals.
+Remember that free-ranging bunnies are not typical because rabbits are prey animals.
 However, rabbits are social and curious creatures that deserve more than a boring cage their entire lives.

 Nothing thrills me like watching bunnies lounge together next to a shade tree.
 They must love the feel of the cool dirt on their bellies, the endless choice of grasses to munch, and that tingle of excitement when they hop-kick through the air.
 Free at last!